Knotx/knotx/README.md

 pages.
 Additionally your demo pages can be easily changed to use live services without any further development work.
 Your client will be impressed with how fast it can happen.

-Find out more about this topic by reading the [Knot.x Demo](https://github.com/Cognifide/knotx/wiki/RunningTheDemo) section of this documentation.
+Find out more about this topic by reading the [Mocks](https://github.com/Cognifide/knotx/wiki/Mocks) section of this documentation.

 ###Extensions